 The Exhibition was a great success, making a profit of £186,000 (equivalent to £159 million today)!
-Prince Albert and his Commissioners used this money to buy a large plot of land in South Kensington, at the time it was a market garden, and establish a cultural quarter in London.
-Nicknamed 'Albertopolis' by The Times, this iconic site still remains today.
-It includes world famous institutions such as The Royal Albert Hall, the Natural History Museum, the Science Museum, the V&A, as well as Imperial College London, the Royal Colleges of Art and Music and many more.
+Prince Albert and his Commissioners used this money to buy a large plot of land in London and set up lots of important buildings such as the Natural History Museum and the Science Museum.